Optimization Methods for Large-Scale Machine Learning: Overview of Optimization Methods

 Ideally, the parameter vector $w$ is chosen to minimize the expected loss that would be incurred from \emph{any} input-output pair.
 To state this idea formally, we assume that losses are measured with respect to a probability distribution $P(x,y)$ representing the true relationship between inputs and outputs.
 That is, we assume that the input-output space $\R{d_x} \times \R{d_y}$ is endowed with $P : \R{d_x}\times\R{d_y} \to [0,1]$ and the objective function we wish to minimize is \bequation R(w) = \int_{\R{d_x}\times\R{d_y}} \ell(h(x;w),y)\ dP(x,y) = \E[\ell(h(x;w),y)]. \eequation We say that $R : \R{d} \to \R{}$ yields the \emph{expected risk} (i.e., expected loss) given a parameter vector $w$ with respect to the probability distribution $P$.

 \paragraph{\textbf{Empirical Risk}}

 While it may be desirable to minimize \eqref{eq.exp_risk_w}, such a goal is untenable when one does not have complete information about $P$.
 Thus, in practice, one seeks the solution of a problem that involves an estimate of the expected risk $R$.
 In supervised learning, one has access (either all-at-once or incrementally) to a set of $n \in \N{}$ independently drawn input-output samples $\{(x_i,y_i)\}_{i=1}^n \subseteq \R{d_x}\times\R{d_y}$, with which one may define the \emph{empirical risk} function $R_n : \R{d} \to \R{}$ by \bequation R_n(w) = \frac{1}{n} \sum_{i=1}^n \ell(h(x_i;w),y_i). \eequation Generally speaking, minimization of $R_n$ may be considered the practical optimization problem of interest.
-(For now, we consider the unregularized measure~\eqref{eq.emp_risk_w}, remarking that the optimization methods that we discuss in the subsequent sections can be applied readily when a smooth regularization term is included.
-We leave a discussion for methods designed to solve problems with nonsmooth regularizers until~\S\ref{sec.nonsmooth}.)
+For now, we consider the unregularized measure~\eqref{eq.emp_risk_w}, remarking that the optimization methods that we discuss in the subsequent sections can be applied readily when a smooth regularization term is included.
+(We leave a discussion of nonsmooth regularizers until~\S\ref{sec.nonsmooth}.)

+Note that, in \S\ref{sec.case_studies}, the functions $R$ and $R_n$ represented \emph{misclassification error}; see \eqref{eqn.sec2.empiricalerror} and \eqref{eqn.sec2.expectederror}.
+However, these new definitions of $R$ and $R_n$ measure the loss as determined by the function $\ell$.
+We use these latter definitions for the rest of the paper.

 \paragraph{\textbf{Simplified Notation}}

 The expressions \eqref{eq.exp_risk_w} and \eqref{eq.emp_risk_w} show explicitly how the expected and empirical risks depend on the loss function, sample space or sample set, etc. However, when discussing optimization methods, we will often employ a simplified notation that also offers some avenues for generalizing certain algorithmic ideas.
 In particular, let us represent a sample (or set of samples) by a random seed~$\xi$; e.g., one may imagine a realization of $\xi$ as a single sample $(x,y)$ from $\R{d_x}\times\R{d_y}$, or a realization of $\xi$ might be a set of samples $\{(x_i,y_i)\}_{i\in\Scal}$.
 In addition, let us refer to the loss incurred for a given $(w,\xi)$ as $f(w;\xi)$, i.e.,